dconlrn/dconlrn.github.io/mlyw.md

 |:---:|:------:|:---:|:------:|----------:|:--------------:|:-----------:|
 | 21  | 180lbs | M   |   25k  | HighSchool|   Not Married  | <span style="color:blue">6hrs 22mins</span>|

-Pretend we have a hundred rows of data like this.
+*Now with one hundred rows of data:*

-This means we already know how long all of these people are looking at their phones daily.
-So screen time is dependent on all of these independent variables.
+- We have a documented account of how long all the people in the data set are looking at their phones daily
-Now we can train a supervised machine learning model with this data in order to predict how much daily screen time someone might have who is 45 years old 160lbs Female, makes 60k a year, has Some college and is married.
+- We can assume that their screen time is dependent on the independent variables.

+So ok what does this really mean ?

+Its means

+- Independent Variables influence the dependent variable, some more then others.

+We can now use this data to train a machine learning model in attempt to try and get some predicitons out of it.

-This is supervised learning.
-Its supervised because we are teaching the machine learning model by holding its hand, in the sense that, like a baby it doesnt already know how to connect the dots so its our job to show it how based on related things.
+*This is supervised learning.
+Its supervised because we are going to teach the machine learning model by holding its hand, in the sense that, like a baby it doesnt already know how to connect the dots so its our job to show it how based on related things ie. independent variables and dependent variables.*

+Of course we dont know how to go about that process yet but we will...

 _______________________________________________________________________